Overview of Council and Communication Coordinator Responsibilities

 - Committees -- either standing or ad hoc -- help assist in the planning, advising and organizing of council priorities and projects, for example: automation, long-range planning, continuing education/professional development, by-laws, nominating, etc. These committees not only create a structure to help the council's work get done, they enlarge the pool of workers, idea-producers and subject specialists for each project because they can include membership from the communication coordinator group, member libraries and other users and providers of system services.

-- A council is a quasi-governing body and should be structured and run like a board of trustees, with officers, by-laws, official minutes, etc.
+- A council is a quasi-governing body and should be structured and run like a board of trustees, with officers, by-laws, official minutes, etc. Members should include, but not be limited to: school librarians, school administrators, and public library system staff.

 - Council meetings constitute official business and are subject to the provisions of the Open Meetings Law.
 The director and the council should review this information carefully and, if necessary, be sure to adopt procedures to meet the requirements of this law.